jtsylve/jtsylve.github.io/_posts/2022-12-01-Anatomy of an APFS Object.md

 title: 2022 APFS Advent Challenge Day 1 - Anatomy of an Object
 ---

 APFS is a _copy-on-write_ file system, consisting of a set of immutable objects that are the fundamental building blocks of the file system's design.  _APFS objects_ are made up of one or more fixed-size _blocks_.
 Block sizes are configurable at the time of formatting a new container.
-Valid block sizes are any power-of-two sized value between 4096 and 65536 bytes and must always be an integer multiple of the block size of the underlying storage device.
-At the time of this writing, the default (and thus most common) block size is 4096 bytes.
+Valid block sizes are any power-of-two sized value between 4 KiB and 64 KiB of data, and must always be an integer multiple of the block size of the underlying storage device.
+At the time of this writing, the default (and thus most common) block size is 4 KiB.

 ## Object Headers